 Flieger Watches History

 There are many inventions that came out of the horrific war fought from 1939 until 1945.
 One of them was the Flieger watch.
-Called a Beobachtungs-Uhren or B-Uhr (this means observer watch) in German, these watch models were designed for use by the Luftwaffe, the German Air Force.
+Called a Beobachtungs-Uhren or B-Uhr (this means observer watch) in German, this model was designed for use by the Luftwaffe, the German Air Force.

 The makers of Flieger had very specific designs that had to be followed (see the anatomy of a Flieger below for more details).
 In the end, the leader of the Luftwaffe came up with two different types, each with their own specifications: Type A and B.

-Though this watch style may have found its beginnings in a horrible event, it is still a very popular watch to collect in the modern era.
-Many brands still manufacture Flieger, and some have even taken their turn at updating the Flieger, thus providing it with a little modernity.
+Though said watch style may have found its beginnings during a horrific event, it is still a very popular watch to collect in the modern era.
+Many brands still manufacture Flieger.
+In fact, some have even taken their turn at updating the Flieger, thus providing it with a little modernity.

 Anatomy Of A Flieger Watch

-The Reichluftfahrtsministerium laid out very specific classifications that need to be followed for their B-Uhr watches.
-Here is a closer look at the anatomy of a Flieger watch:
+The German Ministry of Aviation laid out very specific classifications for the manufacturing of B-Uhr watches.
+As such, here is a closer look at the anatomy of a Flieger watch:

-The case was designated to be a 55mm varnished brass or steel with a case back that was a snap-on.
+Early on, the case was designated to consist of 55mm varnished brass or steel with a case back that was a snap-on.
 Every model had the manufacturer, stock number, type, serial number, and movement number.

 Navigators wore thick gloves in the war and that would make it hard to wind their watches easily.
 As such, the Flieger was designed with a larger crown in the shape of an onion for a better grip